vvvv/betadocs/Wiki/Learning/Tutorials/West Tricks.md

 When doing an action that depends on the change of a value, you can choose between the <span class="node">Change (Animation)</span> and <span class="node">TogEdge (Animation)</span> nodes.

-In most cases <span class="node">Change (Animation)</span> is the node of choice, however, in some cases it is better to pick the <span class="node">TogEdge (Animation)</span> node, especially when working with the [Keyboard (System) Global](TODO INTERNALLINK:Keyboard (System) Global).
+In most cases <span class="node">Change (Animation)</span> is the node of choice, however, in some cases it is better to pick the <span class="node">TogEdge (Animation)</span> node, especially when working with the <span class="node">Keyboard (System Global)</span>.
 The TogEdge will only work for values that range from 0.0000 to 1.0000, and even worse, it rounds off the values internally to 0 or 1, whatever is closed.
 So a change from 0.3 to 0.4 will not produce a Bang, while a Change will.

 **Advantage:** Just Nice to know I thought.